chiser/screen-analysis-for-yellow-Tmaze-and-Joystick/README.md

+T-maze with yellow light

+The analysis is in the script Tmaze_yellow_screen_analysis.r.
+As an input it requires only to adapt the working directory variable to the path where your repository is.
+Then it will read automatically the data from /data/yellow_T_maze.
+There are no input parameter to change and as an output you get:

+  - Two barplots showing the weighted average and the normal average.
+The latter will be saved in .eps format for the publication.

+  - ATTENTION: Many csv files will be created with the name of the blinded names (eg. blue1.csv) in the working directory.
+You can use them if you need them or just delete them.

 Additional scripts from the unused folder:

 plot_mean_trace_per_line.R is a script for the Joystick data for plotting the mean position across time as a line chart and a boxplot with the standard deviation of the position for each of the 10 experiment blocks.
 It needs as an input: